 Of course, we've discussed Joel McCrea before (and not always favorably - we like him as an actor, but some of his characters have been rather unpleasant).
 Jake, however, is a good guy.
 He is honest about his marriage, and is a responsible and loving man.
 He takes his responsibilities seriously, and, as a result, finds that his life will become one of pain.
 The commentary by Robert Osborne on the film also enhanced our experience.
 Mr. Osborne's mentioned that Constance Bennett was attracted to Joel McCrea, but he didn't want to be Mr. Constance Bennett.
 He married Frances Dee the following year, and they remained married until his death in 1990.
 He's an impressive actor, with a varied career: for example, he was the original Dr. Kildare (Internes Can't Take Money from 1937).
 Interestingly, he would never play a member of the military (see Robert Osborne's fascinating piece on him), because he himself was unable to serve during the war.

 We also enjoyed the performance of Paul Lukas, Judy's manager, and perhaps the man in the movie who loves her best.
 Without giving away the ending, we wished him his own happy ending.
-Here's a clip with Bennett, Pidgeon, and Lukas:
+Here's a clip with Bennett and McCrea: